 If you answered no to any of these questions, your website needs some work.
 Check out these four easy steps you can do NOW to improve your website performance.

 Who hasn’t heard of it?
 It’s where everyone searches for services, tips, advice, or whatever else they are looking for.
 In order for your small business to be found in local search results, you need to get your business on Google.
-There are over 7.6 billion local searches done via Google My Business each month, you can’t miss out on this big of opportunity.
+There are over 7.6 billion local searches done via Google My Business each month, you can’t miss out on this big of an opportunity.

 This free resource allows you to connect with customers, no matter where they are looking for you such as Google Search or Google Maps.
 Here are the top three most relevant benefits of using Google My Business:

-When your customers are searching related keywords that match with your business, they will have instant access to your business name, hours of operation, directions, address, and more essential information.
+When your customers are searching related keywords that match with your business, they will have instant access to your business name, hours of operation, directions, address, and the essential information.
 Best of all, it’s right at their fingertips!

 2. Updating Your Business Information Is Quick, Easy, and Painless